lumc-pgx/preprocessor/README.md

 Pipeline configuration settings can be altered by editing [config.yaml](config.yaml).

 ## Execution
+- Activate the conda environment
+  - `source activate preprocessor`
-- For parallel execution on the cluster, run `run_cluster.sh`
+- For parallel execution on the cluster
-- For execution in a single thread, run `run_local.sh`
+  - `run_cluster.sh`